Diamond Certification: Best Grading Labs in 2024

 HRD Antwerp, closely linked to the Antwerp World Diamond Center, occupies a significant role within the diamond trading and supply sector.
 Established in 1973, HRD represents the Belgian diamond industry.
 The HRD Lab adheres to standards akin to those of GIA and follows grading regulations set by the International Diamond Council, underlining its reliability.

-Nevertheless, it is worth noting the possibility of grade inconsistencies in HRD's grading process, particularly in relation to diamond color and clarity.
-This aspect warrants consideration when contemplating the purchase of HRD-graded diamonds.
+Weakness: It is worth noting the possibility of one grade inconsistency in HRD's grading when it comes to diamond color and clarity

 HRD reports can be verified here.